cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 Remember that garbage collection is not guaranteed to run on demand.
 It may doesn’t run at all.

+Java does not automatically convert integers to boolean values for use in if-then statements.

+Ternary operations require both right-hand expressions to be of compatible data types.

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.